Rolling Grant

 🏛️ Source Global Environment Facility

-Win Up to $50,000 for Community Environment Projects: A Practical Guide to the GEF Small Grants Programme (2025)
+Win Up to $75,000 for Community Environment Projects: A Practical Guide to the GEF Small Grants Programme

 If your organisation works on local ecosystem issues and your team is tired of generic funding advice, the GEF Small Grants Programme is worth serious attention.
-The program is one of the few international grant programmes still designed around the logic that community organisations should lead environmental action, not just implement someone else’s pilot.
+The programme is one of the few international grant channels still designed around the logic that community organisations should lead environmental action, not just implement someone else’s pilot.
 If you are in a participating country and can show a concrete local problem, a practical solution, and a team that can deliver it, this programme can be a real option.

 This guide is not a marketing page.
 It is a practical way to decide whether this opportunity is likely to work for your team, and if yes, what exactly to prepare, in what order, and where people commonly go wrong.
 The goal is to help non-specialists submit a credible, readable application, not a document that sounds like copied technical jargon.